 - Motor impairments.

 One of the most vexing problems associated with TBI is the difficulty victims may have in identifying and pinpointing their symptoms.
 Children and elderly people, especially, may struggle to explain exactly what’s wrong, or to do so in a manner that clues caregivers into the fact that a TBI has happened.
 Symptoms may also develop over a relatively long period of time—typically days or weeks—making recognition of a probable TBI more difficult.
+Obviously, any of the effects above, when observed, could send a strong signal that a TBI has occurred.
+But, also be on the lookout for more subtle indications of TBI in yourself or a loved one.

 - Dizziness or equilibrium problems;